 The Unified Modelling Language (UML) is a standardised modelling language and was proposed to support and extend the Object-Oriented Analysis and Design methods that appeared in the early '90s, [14].
 UML was initially developed at Rational Software and then later on was adopted by the Object Management Group (OMG).
 Since then the OMG has been managing UML.
+UML focuses on OOAD (Object Oriented Analysis and Design), and therefore has proposed a range of diagrams to provide support for these purposes.
+UML contains quite numerous diagrams for designing software systems.
 For the purposes of this paper we are only going to focus on Class Diagrams out of the UML collection of diagrams.